top of page

 In the early 1980s, the number of children attending school began to decline.
 In September 1984, the school moved to Goodmayes Parish House.

 The next stage in the life of the School was the beginning of the new millennium.
 In May 2004, Poland joined the European Union .
-The influx of new families with children meant that St. Jadwiga The Queen Polish Saturday School began to flourish again.
+The influx of new families with children meant that St Jadwiga Polish Saturday School Forest Gate–Ilford began to flourish again.
 The number of children increased from year to year, which meant the need to rent additional rooms.
 For some time, the classes were held simultaneously in three different places.
 In order to integrate the whole school, the Board decided to rent the building to one of the local high schools.

 In February 2006, the school moved to Downshall Center in Seven Kings, and a year later to Ursuline Academy in Ilford, where classes continue to date.